Natural Tick Repellent Spray: The Protocol That Works For Me

 • I wash and dry any skin areas that will be exposed

-• Apply the DMSO castor oil skin blend to ankles, wrists, neck, and behind the knees, and allow to dry fully before dressing
+• I apply the DMSO castor oil skin blend to ankles, wrists, neck, and behind the knees, and allow to dry fully before dressing

 After coming inside